RezwanM/Speech-emotion-recognition-using-RNN/README.md

 •	Repetition (01 = 1st repetition, 02 = 2nd repetition).\
 •	Actor (01 to 24.
 Odd numbered actors are male, even numbered actors are female).

-3. *Create a new Python environment for this project*: It is recommended that you create a new environment for this project.
-That way, you won't overwrite the specific versions of the packages you already have in your current environment(s).
-However, if you don't mind installing everything in your current environment and potentially changing the library versions, you can skip this step.
-Use this link https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html
+3. *Create a new Python environment for this project*: It is recommended that you create a new virtual environment for this project.
+That way, you won't overwrite the specific versions of the libraries you already have in your current environment.
+If your library versions are different from the ones used in this tutorial, you might get syntax errors at certain places.
+To create a new virtual environment in Anaconda, use this link https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html